Gwen Stacy (Spider-Verse): Across the Spider-Verse

 Gwen later travels to Earth-1610, to reconnect with Miles, visiting him in his room and stumbling upon his sketchbook which includes various sketches of her.
-The two reconnect while going on a swing throughout the city, ending up at a clocktower where they chat.
-Miles hints at his attraction for her as he expresses how the two of them are similar in the important ways to which Gwen agrees.
-Recognizing his attraction for her, she mentions that in every other universe, a version of Gwen falls in love with Spider-Man, cautioning that it ultimately ends in the death of those Gwens.
-Here, she hints at her own romantic feelings for Miles but ultimately avoids confessing due to her fear of ending up like the other Gwens who fell in love with Spider-Man.
-She then also serves as a sort-of guide for Miles, discussing the wider Spider-Verse with him.
+She also serves as a sort-of guide for Miles, discussing the wider Spider-Verse with him.
 Later, Gwen meets Miles' parents who get a sense of Miles' feelings for her.

-The film also introduces Spider-Punk (Hobart "Hobie" Brown), based on the comics character of the same name.
-It is established that Gwen joined Hobie's band, as well as leaving "a lot of stuff" at his house.
-Miles initially suspects that Hobie and Gwen have a more-than-platonic relationship however this ends up being subverted as Hobie is depicted as a big brother figure to both Gwen and Miles.
+The film also introduces Spider-Punk (Hobart "Hobie" Brown), based on the comics character of the same name, who she becomes "best buddies" with.
+Miles perceives Gwen as being "starry-eyed" for Hobie and is jealous of their close friendship; she joined his band, wears shoes he gifted her, and often leaves "a lot of stuff at his house".
+The relationship between Gwen and Hobie is somewhat ambiguous, potentially placing Hobie into a love triangle with Miles.
 Hobie is shown to be a member of the Spider-Society in part to support Gwen and later Miles.

 The Spider-Society asserts theories involving "canon events" and anomalies to the canon, which Jess and Miguel share with Gwen, who had reluctantly accepted as facts when she joined.
 Miguel and the Spider-Society assert that Miles is the original anomaly and that his father, who will become a police captain as well, must die as a "canon event" that all Spider-heroes experience.
 Miles is hurt that Gwen did not reveal this information to him prior.
 Set on saving his father, Miles escapes from Miguel and the Spider-Society.
 Seeing Gwen as a liability, Miguel dismisses Gwen from the Spider-Society, with him and Jess aware that Gwen may be apprehended upon her return to her home universe.

 Upon returning to her home dimension, she reconnects with her father, who tells her he has resigned from his position as captain and will no longer pursue her arrest.
 Due to his resignation not causing the collapse of her universe, Gwen appears to realize that Miles may have been correct that the canon can be broken.
+Upon returning to Miles' dimension, Gwen's spider–sense alerts her that Miles is trapped in another universe, hinting at their strong bond.
 After speaking with Miles' parents and promising them that she will bring their son home, Gwen assembles a new team consisting of Spider-Punk, Spider-Man India, Spider-Byte, Peter B. Parker, Peni Parker, Spider-Ham, and Spider-Man Noir to go help Miles.